Exporting teff to Europe

 - European regulation on gluten-free food.

-- Find out about the general export requirements for teff by consulting the Export Helpdesk; fill in the product code for niche cereals (10089000), the country of origin and the destination of the teff to find the required information.
+- Find out about the general export requirements for teff by consulting the EU Trade Helpdesk: fill in the product code for niche cereals (10089000), the country of origin and the destination of the teff to find the information required.

 There are no official European marketing standards for the commercialisation of teff.
 The Codex Alimentarius Commission (CAC) lists marketing standards for other cereals, pulses, legumes and vegetable proteins, including millet and wheat.
 You can use these standards as a reference for niche grains such as teff.